 A port number is either a DECbridge 90 port, or the number of a port on a repeater that is installed in the DEChub backplane with the bridge.
-The bridge backbone port is 1.
+The bridge backbone port is the single digit 1.
 The work group port is 2.
 A port is identified by a hub slot number and the port number within the slot.